 Attention foodies!
-I FINALLY found the perfect combination of ingredients for fish tacos!!
+I FINALLY found the perfect combination of ingredients for fish tacos.
 Hip hip hooray!
-Can you tell I’m excited?
-Like REALLY excited.

 Over the last few years, I’ve experimented in the kitchen with SO many fish taco concoctions.
 My family is not all that picky so they have usually liked what I’ve tried.
 But nothing was quite right for my taste buds.
 I kept going back to the drawing board to find the perfect recipe.